AndrewBarba/apns2/README.md

 Node client for connecting to Apple's Push Notification Service using the new HTTP/2 protocol with JSON web tokens.

+> I'm keeping a close eye on the official http2 implementation for Node.js [here](https://github.com/nodejs/http2).
+Version 3.0 will be released as soon as that repo is merged to Node core.

 ## Create Client

 Create an APNS client using a signing key: